MatanShemesh10/RAG-CatNLP/README.md

 ---

 ## 💡 The Input Document
-We used a sample `.txt` file containing factual knowledge (e.g. about cats).
+A sample `.txt` file containing factual knowledge (e.g. about cats).
 The file is embedded once during startup and stored in memory as vector representations.

 > You can replace it with any custom file by modifying `main.py` to load your own text.